stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

-f# Population genomics of modern and ancient Trichuris trichiura
+# Population genomics of modern and ancient *Trichuris trichiura*

 ## Contents